 9 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,

 This passage is implying that the judgment would come when the world is saying peace and safety.
 Paul also says we are not of darkness that this day would come on us as a thief.
 The peace and safety statement appears to be a direct reference to a prior teaching of Paul about the Lord returning as a thief in the night.
 Paul says that the day of wrath would come suddenly upon the world when the people of the world are saying peace and safety.
 So we have to ask, when does that take place in scripture?
 We see in Revelation that it occurs at the mid point of the seventh week of Daniel.
 People are saying peace and safety and throwing a worldwide party after the two prophets of God that tormented them for 42 months are killed by the Beast (Rev 11:10).
 In case you think that Paul could not know these end time events, I will remind you that Paul was taken to the Third Heaven (2 Cor 12:2-4) and while there Paul probably got educated on Church eschatology.
 I think Paul is telling us in the above passage that the Church will know when the time is short by being aware of the signs of the times .

-Why tell believers to look up when you see the signs if there is nothing to see (Lk 21:28)?
+Why tell believers to look up when you see the signs, if there is nothing to see (Lk 21:28)?
 Hebrews tells us not to forsake the assembling together and so much more as you see the day approaching (Heb 10:25).
 If we cannot see the day approaching, what is the point of this passage saying that we can?
 Elijah knew when the Lord was coming to take him to Heaven and he told Elisha who also knew?